afaruque30/FrogHats_FP/README.md

 On the map, there are icons to represent monsters, entrances to dungeons with different levels, and one for a shop.
 Move into the same tile as the icon to "enter" a new scene with the new map or dialogue, with directions and controls to decide what to do in each situation.
 In the shop, there are different artifacts that are tailored to affect different stats.
+You can check what each item does by typing ```info``` in game.
+There are seven different items you can buy, unlocked after killing two monsters.

+#### Questing